-The following graph compares the cumulative total shareholder return for the Company's Common Stock since December 31, 2010 to the total returns of the NASDAQ Composite Index and a peer group index of competing gaming companies that includes Boyd Gaming Corp., Isle of Capri Casinos, Inc., Las Vegas Sands Corp., MGM Resorts International, Pinnacle Entertainment, Inc. and Wynn Resorts Ltd. The comparative returns shown in the graph assumes the investment of \$100 in the Company's Common Stock, the NASDAQ Composite Index and the peer group index on December 31, 2010.
+The following graph compares the cumulative total shareholder return for the Company's Common Stock since December 31, 2011 to the total returns of the NASDAQ Composite Index and two peer group indices of competing gaming companies.
+The first peer group index reflects the Company's peer group for the period ending December 31, 2015 (the "2015 Peer Group") and includes Boyd Gaming Corp., Isle of Capri Casinos, Inc., Las Vegas Sands Corp., MGM Resorts International, Pinnacle Entertainment, Inc. and Wynn Resorts Ltd. The second peer group index reflects the Company's peer group beginning on January 1, 2016 (the "2016 Peer Group") and adds to the foregoing group Caesars Entertainment Corp. and Red Rock Resorts, Inc. The comparative returns shown in the graph assumes the investment of \$100 in the Company's Common Stock, the NASDAQ Composite Index and the peer group indices on December 31, 2011.